dmlc/dgl/docs/source/guide/data.rst

 --------------------

-:class:`dgl.data.DGLDataset` is the base class for processing, loading and saving graph datasets defined in ``dgl.data``.
+:class:`dgl.data.DGLDataset` is the base class for processing, loading and saving graph datasets defined in :ref:`apidata`.
 It implements the basic pipeline for processing graph data.
 The following flow chart shows how the pipeline works.